Margaret Sanger: Planned Parenthood

 In the late 1940s, Sanger reduced her involvement in Planned Parenthood, and turned her attention to improving access to birth control globally.
 In 1948 she founded an exploratory committee, the International Committee on Planned Parenthood, which brought together representatives from birth control organizations in several countries around the world.
 Four years later, in 1952, the committee evolved into the International Planned Parenthood Federation, which – as of 2025 – is the world's largest family planning NGO, consisting of 150 member associations working in 146 countries.
 Sanger was the organization's first president and served in that role from 1952 to 1959.

 In the early 1950s, Sanger persuaded philanthropist Katharine McCormick to provide funding for biologist Gregory Pincus to develop the first birth control pill, which was eventually sold under the name Enovid.
 Pincus recruited John Rock, a gynecologist at Harvard, to investigate clinical use of progesterone to prevent ovulation.
 Pincus would later say that Sanger's role was essential in the development of the pill.

-In 1954, Sanger returned to Japan for her fourth visit, and gave a speech before a committee of the National Diet on the topic of "Population Problems and Family Planning".
+In 1954, Sanger returned to Japan, and gave a speech before a committee of the National Diet on the topic of "Population Problems and Family Planning".
 (Note: Sanger was invited to give the speech by fellow birth control activist Shidzue Katō, who was then a senator in the Diet.
 The short speech was given to the Public Welfare committee on April 15, 1954.
 Sanger wanted to visit earlier, but was prohibited from visiting by Douglas Macarthur.
 Some sources state that Sanger was the first foreign woman to give a speech to the Diet or one of its committees.)

+During her final visit to Japan in 1959, Sanger met with Prime Minister Nobusuke Kishi to discuss birth control and abortion.
+While she expressed admiration for the decline in Japan's birth rate following the postwar baby boom, Sanger argued that frequent abortions were injurious to health, a sentiment with which the Prime Minister agreed.